The chemodynamical memory of a major merger in a NIHAO-UHD Milky Way analogue -- I. A golden thread through time and space: Discussion

 Our investigations confirm the conclusions drawn by \citet{Skuladottir2025}, that the lower-energy stars were born in the inner parts of the now-accreted galaxy, whereas higher-energy stars were born in its outskirts.
+Taken together, the relation between progenitor birth radius, present-day orbital energy, and chemistry suggests that the \textit{GSE} progenitor was a disc galaxy with a measurable internal radial metallicity gradient prior to its merger with the Milky Way.

+We directly measure this metallicity gradient with respect to progenitor birth radius as $\mathrm{d[Fe/H]}/\mathrm{d}R_\mathrm{birth}^\prime = -0.05\,\mathrm{dex\,kpc^{-1}}$, consistent with gradients inferred for \textit{GSE} analogues in the Auriga simulations by \citet{Carrillo2026}, who report values between $-0.14$ and $-0.05\,\mathrm{dex\,kpc^{-1}}$, and with the structured metallicity variations across integrals-of-motion space identified in the HESTIA simulations by \citet{Khoperskov2023c}.

-Similarly, the combination of our investigation and the findings by \citet{Skuladottir2025} suggests that the \textit{GSE} was a disk galaxy with a noticeable radial metallicity gradient .
-Our investigation of a cosmological zoom-in simulation thus supports the finding by \citet{Skuladottir2025} that the \textit{GSE} progenitor had a clear radial metallicity gradient.
-This provides rare direct evidence of internal chemical structure in an accreted galaxy and is yet another confirmation that \textit{GSE} likely experienced extended, inside-out star formation before merging with the Milky Way.
+Our cosmological zoom-in simulation thus quantitatively reinforces these results and indicates that the preservation of metallicity gradients with respect to formation location is a robust feature across independent simulation suites.
+This provides rare direct evidence of internal chemical structure in an accreted galaxy and further strengthens the picture that the \textit{GSE} progenitor likely experienced extended, inside-out star formation before merging with the Milky Way.